-The new counsel would first need to comply with the procedures set forth in CIT Rule 73.2(c)(2) and any other applicable CIT procedures, including the filing of CIT Form 17.
-Counsel should then provide the Commission Secretary with the CIT order granting access to the BPI and sign a Commission APO form.
+The new counsel would need to seek a court order granting it access to such information pursuant to CIT Rule 73.2(c)(2) and CIT Administrative Order No. 02-01.
 Normally, the new counsel should contact previous counsel for access to the BPI in the record.

-May I retain BPI obtained from the Commission under an APO in an AD/CVD investigation for use in possible litigation before a World Trade Organization (WTO) panel?
+May I retain BPI obtained from the Commission under an APO in a AD/CVD investigation for use in possible litigation before a World Trade Organization (WTO) panel?